 Poor Economics: A Radical Rethinking of the Way to Fight Global Poverty, by Abhijit Banerjee and Esther Duflo, 2012

 Poor Economics been widely hailed as one of the most thoughtful books to date about aid.
 Though they work at a university, the authors are grounded in reality.
 They have looked at development programs and have had in-depth conversations with people affected, with a goal of figuring out what works, rather than supporting whatever they had already decided.
-We’ve learned a great deal from reading their insights.
+I’ve learned a great deal from reading their insights.

-That said, we disagree on one fundamental point: The authors address the question: If we really want to provide effective aid, how do we do it, and assess our actions?
-We’ve looked at the evidence too, and have concluded that those who control the money do not want to provide effective aid, and as long as they’re in control, the best that the rest of us can do is to reduce the considerable harm that they do under the guise of “aid.”
+That said, I disagree on one fundamental point: The authors address the question: If we really want to provide effective aid, how do we do it, and assess our actions?
+I’ve looked at the evidence too, and have concluded that those who control the money do not want to provide effective aid, and as long as they’re in control, the best that the rest of us can do is to reduce the considerable harm that they do under the guise of “aid.”